Deformations of Coisotropic Submanifolds in Jacobi Manifolds: The -algebra of a pre-contact manifold

-The $\widetilde{\mathfrak m}_k$ are graded first order multi-differential operators.
-In particular, they are completely determined by their action on (local) generators of $\Omega (\widetilde \Ff)$, i.e.~on smooth functions $f \in C^\infty (\widetilde S)$, and leaf-wise differentials $d_{\widetilde \Ff} x^i$.
-The rhs of Equation (\ref{eq:OP}) is also a graded first order multi-differential operator in its arguments.
-We conclude that Equation (\ref{eq:OP}) is satisfied, provided only it is satisfied for $\varpi_1, \ldots, \varpi_k$ being generators of the above mentioned kind.
+Now, the ${\mathfrak m}_k$'s are graded first order multi-differential operators.
+In particular, they are completely determined by their action on elements in $\Omega (\Ff, \ell)$ of the form $f \mu$, $f \in C^\infty (S)$, and $d_\Ff x^i \otimes \mu$.
+The right hand side of Equation (\ref{multi}) is also a graded first order multi-differential operator in its arguments.
+We conclude that Equation (\ref{multi}) is satisfied, provided only it is satisfied for $\nu_1, \dots, \nu_k$ being generators of the above mentioned kind.